CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is essentially an empty placeholder with no actual incident response content.
-It consists entirely of generic meta-descriptions about what the skill claims to do, without providing any actionable guidance, procedures, checklists, or examples that would help Claude perform incident response planning tasks.
+This skill is an empty placeholder that provides no actual incident response planning content.
+It consists entirely of meta-descriptions about what the skill could do, without any actionable guidance, concrete procedures, code, templates, or references.
+It would need to be completely rewritten with substantive incident response content to be useful.

 Suggestions